We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aloe vera is a succulent plant that contains a gel-like substance.

 Aloe vera gel contains several beneficial vitamins, minerals, and amino acids.
-A 2019 systematic review, for example, concludes that it has anti-inflammatory, antimicrobial, and wound-healing properties.
+A

 - improve acne